METRIX IAP

 003

-Product + brand heritage hybrid.
-More authority-cue driven than APEX-C01.
-"Built from performance icons" territory.
+Product + fight heritage hybrid.
+More authority-cue driven than DC02.
+"Built from fight legends" territory.

 →